JsamsIvyTech/joke-software-/README.md

 Info about the author:
 Hi, I'm jack.
 I'm a student at Ivy Tech Community College.
 I am currently working on a certificate in software development.
-I am also trying to get some certificates from other sources, to,o like more into AI development
+I am also trying to get some certificates from other sources, too like more into AI development